Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

-Suddenly we heard a pipa across the river
+Suddenly we heard a pipa across the water

-THE SONG of the Pipa, by Bai Chi-yi, is one of the most well-loved of Tang Dynasty lyrical poems.
+The Song of the Pipa 琵琶行, by Bai Chiyi 白居易, is one of the most well-loved of Tang Dynasty rhyming poems.
 Generations of schoolchildren have memorised its melodious lines and generations of scholars with noble sentiments have sighed over its quiet pathos.

 Introduction

 In the 10th Year of Emperor Yuan Ho, I was banished and demoted to Jiu-jiang district as an assistant official.
-In the summer of the following year, as I was seeing a friend off, we heard from a neighbouring boat a pipa [four-string lute] played in the style of the Capital.
+In the summer of the following year, as I was seeing a friend off, we heard from a nearby boat a pipa (a four-string lute) being played in the style of the Capital.

 By the head water of the Hsin-yang River